 - Hot water

 - Washing machine

-This well-presented 1-bedroom serviced apartment in BKK 3, central Phnom Penh, with a resort standard rooftop swimming pool is now available for rent.
+This 3-bedroom Grade-A serviced apartment with luxury amenities located in central Phnom Penh, near Wat Phnom, is now available for rent.

 Does this apartment interest you?